 The New Me

 I can see a huge difference in my growth when I look back at my younger self to who I am now.
 For 2 years I have worked hard to find out more about myself.
 I guess you could consider me an influencer. (shutters) I don’t like that term, but for 2 years I have been sharing ways to inspire people to go after the life they deserve.
-But it is those who read my blog or follow my social media accounts that have really inspired me.
+But it is those who read my blog or follow my social media accounts who have really inspired me.
 Through the messages, comments, or emails I get telling me their stories.

 It inspires me to keep doing what I am doing, because honestly sometimes it’s hard.
 The writer’s block, the constant need to post to be seen, to get traffic, and to make this my full-time job and make money.
+Blogging is hard.
 Even though that’s not the main goal of this site.
 It is nice to make money doing what you love.
 It always sits in the back of my head.
 I am constantly worried I am not doing enough to the point I get so inside my head.
 I end up not doing anything and then beat myself up for not doing anything.